taskius/countdown/README.md

-# Countdown for a friends birthday
+# Slideshow for a friends birthday